suffolklibraries/lgc/content/collections/events/story-telling-first-light.md

     content:
       -
         type: text
+        text: 'Join the Marina Theatre in the '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Cosmic Pirates area'
+      -
+        type: text
-        text: 'Join Marina Theatre for a series of drop in storytelling workshops with their amazing tale weaving experts!'
+        text: ' for a series of drop in storytelling workshops with their amazing tale weaving experts!'
   -
     type: paragraph
     content: